Lambert W random variables and their applications in loss modelling: Details of Estimation

-\textbf{Lambert $W$ exponential distribution.} In the case of the Lambert $W\times Exp(\lambda)$ distribution, we use the formula for the skewness coefficient \eqref{eq:WxEgamma1} with the sample-based estimate $\hat\gamma_1$ to get a starting value $\gamma_0$ for the skewness parameter.
-As skewness coefficient $\gamma_1$ is a non-monotone function of $\gamma$, see Figure \ref{fig:WExp-skewness}, only solutions in the interval $(-1, \frac13)$ are used, as the values $\gamma < -1$ will produce too drastic truncation.
-For rate parameter $\lambda$, we use the expression of the first moment and solve $\bar y = \frac{1}{\lambda(1-\gamma_0)^2}$ to derive the formula
+\textbf{Lambert $W$ exponential distribution.} In the case of the Lambert $W\times Exp(\lambda)$ distribution, we use the formula for the skewness coefficient \eqref{eq:WxEgamma1} with the sample-based estimate $\hat\gamma_1$ to find a starting value $\gamma_0$ for the skewness parameter.
+As {the} skewness coefficient $\gamma_1$ is a non-monotone function of $\gamma$ (see Figure~\ref{fig:WExp-skewness}), only solutions in the interval $(-1, \frac13)$ are used, as values $\gamma < -1$ produce too drastic of truncation.
+For~the rate parameter $\lambda$, we use the expression of the first moment and solve $\bar y = \frac{1}{\lambda(1-\gamma_0)^2}$ to derive the formula